gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

        --lock-retention-period
    ```

-   **Caution:** Locking is permanent and cannot be undone.

 #### Azure Blob Storage (ABS)

-To lock the retention policy:
+To lock the immutability policy:

 > [!WARNING]
-> Once you have thoroughly tested a time-based retention policy, you can proceed to lock the policy.
+> Once you have thoroughly tested a time-based immutability policy, you can proceed to lock the policy.
 A locked policy ensures compliance with regulations such as SEC 17a-4(f) and other regulatory requirements.
-While you can extend the retention interval for a locked policy up to **_`five times`_**, it cannot be shortened.
+While you can extend the immutability interval for a locked policy up to **_`five times`_**, it cannot be shortened.
 > After a policy is locked, it cannot be deleted.
-However, you can delete the blob once the retention interval has expired.
+However, you can delete the blob once the immutability interval has expired.

 1. **Retrieve the Policy's ETag**